JAlcocerT/JAlcocerT/content/blog/book-DA-methods.md

 ### Agile Frameworks

-* Scrum: Scrum is a widely-used agile framework that emphasizes iterative development, frequent inspection and adaptation, and a collaborative approach.
+* **Scrum**: Scrum is a widely-used **agile framework that emphasizes iterative development**, frequent inspection and adaptation, and a collaborative approach.
 Scrum teams work in short sprints to deliver working software, and use ceremonies such as sprint planning, daily stand-ups, sprint reviews, and retrospectives to help manage the development process.

-* Kanban: Kanban is an agile framework that focuses on visualizing the workflow, limiting work in progress, and managing flow.
+* **Kanban**: Kanban is an agile framework that focuses on visualizing the workflow, limiting work in progress, and managing flow.
 Kanban teams use a Kanban board to visualize the work, and use techniques such as WIP limits and pull systems to manage the flow of work through the development process.

 * Extreme Programming (XP): XP is an agile framework that emphasizes technical excellence, continuous testing, and continuous delivery.
 XP teams work in short iterations to deliver working software, and use practices such as pair programming, test-driven development, and continuous integration to ensure quality and maintainability.

-* Lean: Lean is an agile framework that emphasizes minimizing waste, optimizing flow, and maximizing value.
+* **Lean**: Lean is an agile framework that emphasizes minimizing waste, optimizing flow, and maximizing value.
 Lean teams focus on delivering value to the customer, and use techniques such as value stream mapping, just-in-time delivery, and continuous improvement to optimize the development process.

 ### Agile Software Development